rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/create-server.rst

 .. _create_server:

 ---------------------------------------------
-Using flavors to configure a new Cloud Server
+Using flavors to configure a new cloud server
 ---------------------------------------------
-When you create a Cloud Server, you choose its basic configuration by selecting from the available *flavors*; similar flavors are grouped as *flavor classes*.
+When you create a cloud server, you choose its basic configuration by selecting from the available *flavors*; similar flavors are grouped as *flavor classes*.

 A flavor is the definition of the characteristics and resources that are assigned to a Cloud Server when it is created.

-For example, you can create a 1GB Cloud Server by selecting the **General Purpose** flavor class and the **1 GB General Purpose v1** flavor.
+For example, you can create a 1 GB server by selecting the **General Purpose** flavor class and the **1 GB General Purpose v1** flavor.
 By making one choice of a flavor, you create a server with the following characteristics: